OpenBB-finance/OpenBB/website/content/sdk/guides/intros/stocks/stocks-screener.md

 **This preset file has been included in the ZIP file at the top of the page.**

 It is a good idea to test choices made before making it too complicated.
 Start with a handful of filters and modify, or add, them one-at-a-time.
-Let's pass what we have so far through the screener with `overview` selected as the `data_type`.
+Let's pass what we have so far through the screener with `performance` selected as the `data_type`.

 ### Performance